 Any time that incidents or nonconformities are recorded, companies should take the time to report them to their team, and, if necessary, communicate them externally to shareholders, customers, or regulatory bodies.
 Investigations of these issues must be carefully and meticulously documented to serve as evidence that corrective action was taken as immediately as possible and to show commitment to the priority of worker health and safety.

 Finding nonconformities and experiencing safety incidents is inevitable for every organization.
-And while the purpose of an ISO-certified OH&S management system is to organize and improve operations to optimize workplace health and safety, the real goal is to create a system for continuous improvement.
 There is no limit to the ways in which illness and injury risk can be reduced in a workplace, and the use of the OH&S system, PDCA cycle, and overarching ISO principles can be extended and expanded as businesses grow.

-Pursuing ISO 45001 compliance and certification requires a full examination of an organizations safety systems, protocols, processes, and employees.
-Without commitment from the entire team, the challenge of meeting all of the requirements of the standard will prove more complex and challenging than they need to be.
-True dedication and priority to employee well-being ensures that they implementation of an ISO-certified OH&S management system will be set up for long term success, and that success will be reflected in business growth and opportunity.
+Pursuing ISO 45001 compliance and certification requires a full examination of an organization’s safety systems, protocols, processes, and employees.
+True dedication and priority to employee well-being ensure that the implementation of an ISO-certified OH&S management system will be set up for long-term success, and that success will be reflected in business growth and opportunity.